Saas Bahu Aur Sensex: Synopsis

 One day at work, Nitya overhears CEOs discussing plans to get their children married.
 She tells her mother, who advises her friends to invest in their companies because the stock prices are likely to go up with the marriage.
-With all kitty ladies invested emotionally and financially in the company, Binita determines that having Ritesh marry Kirti is best for everyone.
+With all the kitty ladies invested emotionally and financially in the company, Binita determines that having Ritesh marry Kirti is best for everyone.
 Nitya, despite her feelings for Ritesh, waits for the wedding day to arrive in silence.
 Binita sees her daughter's dilemma and finally tells her the real reason for her coming to New Mumbai.
 Her husband had left her for a younger woman, and she did not want her daughter to deal with the pressure or gossip, nor did she want to be dependent on him.

 Cast

 Box office

 Saas Bahu Aur Sensex earned 2.38 crores gross and 1.25 crores net in its theatrical run.